Updated Aug. 6, 2015

 Pope Francis’ coat of arms is seen on a banner.
 (CNS photo/Paul Haring)

 2. Write directly to the Vatican for tickets by using this pdf form.
-Send the filled-out form by fax to (39-06) 6988-5863 or put it in an envelope for the Pontifical Household, Vatican City State 00120, Europe.
+Send the filled-out form by fax to (+39) 06-6988-5863 (from the USA, dial 011 before the +39 country code) or put it in an envelope for the Pontifical Household, Vatican City State 00120, Europe.

-After the request is made, the tickets can be picked up the afternoon before the audience between 8 a.m. and about 6 p.m. or on the morning of the audience from 8 a.m. to 10:30 a.m. at the Bronze Doors under the colonnade in St. Peter’s Square.
+After the request is made, the tickets can be picked up the afternoon before the audience between 3 p.m. and 7:30 p.m. or on the morning of the audience from 8 a.m. to 10:30 a.m. at the Bronze Doors under the colonnade in St. Peter’s Square.

 Click here to see where to find the Bronze Doors.